-- Disadvantaged families receive subsidies for trips, extra-curricular activities; music tuition and for school uniform.
-This ensures that they have the opportunity to be included in school activities which they could not otherwise access. - This has been further subsidised by grants from the DFE to meet additional need for school uniforms and footwear over the Pandemic for vulnerable families.
+• Disadvantaged families receive subsidies for trips, extra-curricular activities; music tuition and for school uniform.
+This ensures that they have the opportunity to be included in school activities which they could not otherwise access.

-\Additional tutoring for disadvantaged children; this is a part of the Catch up Programme, although further PP funding has been directed towards certain cohorts with a high proportion of Disadvantaged pupils, such as year 6.
+\Additional tutoring for disadvantaged children; this is a part of the Tutoring Programme, although further PP funding has been directed towards certain cohorts with a high proportion of Disadvantaged pupils, such as year 6.